School of Education Accreditation

 Impact on P-12 Learning and Development for Teacher Candidates

 The School of Education will be conducting case studies to measure graduates’ impact on P-12 learning.
 Delayed due to COVID-19.
 Data will be available spring 2022.

 Case Studies — Impact on P-12 Learning In Development

 Teaching Effectiveness after Graduation

 Graduation rates are calculated by tracking first-time freshmen over four, five, and six years.
-The freshmen cohort consists of all students who started at Asbury University new out of high school and does not consist of our Adult Professional Studies program, transfer students, or graduate students.
+The freshmen cohort consists of all students who started at Asbury University new out of high school and does not consist of our Online Programs students, transfer students, or graduate students.

 PRAXIS Test Pass Rates